Roqay/roqay-react-native-common-components/docs/Dialog.md

 Type: `string`
 The overlay color that displays behind the dialog.
-If not passed a default value from `react-native-paper` default theme is used equivalent to `DefaultTheme.colors.onSurface` with alpha `70%`.
+If not passed a default value from `react-native-paper` theme is used equivalent to `theme.colors.onSurface` with alpha `70%`.

 ### children